 Have you ever had to respond to a statement or question like that?
-I’ve actually been in that situation with thousands of young people the typical response I get is:
+I’ve asked thousands of young people that question and the typical response I get starts off like this:

 Here are three simple steps for creating your personal brand statement:

 1. Write down something about you that is impressive or cool.

 Don’t worry.
 You won’t come across as arrogant or conceited.

 Duncan Nugget® #246:

 It’s not bragging if they ask you to say it.